hackerzhuli/com.hackerzhuli.code/README.md

 VS Code and its popular forks detected by Unity Editor:
 ![image](./Images/Discover%20VS%20Code%20and%20forks.png)

-Testing with Unity Code in Trae:
+Testing with Unity Code Pro in Trae:
 ![image](./Images/Run%20Unity%20Tests%20In%20Trae.png)

-Debugging with Unity Code in Trae:
+Debugging with Unity Code Pro in Trae:
 ![image](./Images/Debug%20in%20Trae.png)